Spectral band degeneracies of $\frac{\pi}{2}-$rotationally invariant periodic Schr\"odinger operators: Computational Experiments

 The potential in Figure \ref{figure11} satisfies condition (1b) and we observe that the first two surfaces intersect at $\bM$, with the others separated and laying above.
 The potential in Figure \ref{figure13} satisfies condition (3a) and we observe that the third and fourth surfaces intersect at $\bM$, with the others separated and laying below.

 In Figure \ref{figure12} the coefficients satisfy (2a), except that $V_{1,1} = 0$.
 Here, the first and fourth bands are strongly separated, but the second and third bands not only intersect at $\bM$, but, interestingly, remain touching on the $\bM \to {\bf \Gamma}$ interval.
-Note, this potential is reflection invariant, hence we know that for small $\epsilon$ and small $\kappa$, which is then consistent with the $\bM \to {\bf \Gamma}$ behavior as observed.

 In Figure \ref{figure9}, the potential consists of potential wells centered on the Lieb lattice sites and satisfies condition (2b).
 Consequently, we observe an intersection at $\bM$ between the second and third surfaces.
 The coefficients satisfy $V_{0,1} \approx - V_{1,1} $, so the first dispersion surface is quite close to the second and third surfaces at $\bM$, but does not touch.
 The first three bands are separating from the fourth and we observe the emergence of the tight-binding dispersion relation, as shown in Figure \ref{fig:lieb-tb}.
 This will be further investigated in Section \ref{s:numer2}; see Figure \ref{TB1}.